LylyG/LylyG/README.md

 # Hola!
 I'm Lyrechel 💁🏽‍♀️

-I'm a book worm turned designer that likes to code.
+I'm a bookworm turned designer that likes to code.
 Currently, I work at NC State University as a User Experience Developer.